Soft Peppermint Spritz Cookies

 Makesabout 10 dozen

 - 3 ounces cream cheese, softened

 - 1 teaspoon vanilla extract

 - 1/2 teaspoon peppermint extract

 - 1-1/2 cups all-purpose flour

 - 1/2 teaspoon salt

 - Preheat oven to 350°.
 In a large bowl, beat butter, cream cheese and sugar until light and fluffy.
 Beat in egg yolk and extracts.
 In another bowl, whisk flour, cornstarch and salt; gradually beat into creamed mixture.

 - Divide dough in half.
 Tint one portion with food coloring.
 Using a cookie press fitted with a disk of your choice, press dough 1 in. apart onto ungreased baking sheets.
 If desired, sprinkle with colored sugar.

-- Bake 10-12 minutes or until edges are light golden.
+- Bake until edges are light golden, 10-12 minutes.
 Cool on pans 5 minutes.
 Remove to wire racks to cool.
 Freeze option: Freeze cookies in freezer containers.
 To use, thaw before serving.